What is a LinkedIn LION?

 I believe the term was first coined by the gentleman that began the Lions’ Lair at The Meta Network (now defunct), Christian Mayaud (who is a top networker himself).

 That being said, there is no authority that governs LinkedIn (other than LinkedIn itself, obviously), and thus if a LION (someone who puts LION in their profile on their headline, for instance) responds to an invite with an “IDK”, they are not penalized.
 You are.
-I have received an IDK from a “LION” who put the term next to their name on their headline.
+I have received a LinkedIn IDK from a “LION” who put the term next to their name on their headline.
 I even wrote them with a Wikipedia definition of what LION means (note: Wikipedia has since deleted said page) and asked them to invite me into their network to cancel out their “mistake”, but it was to no avail.

 In conclusion, while it is relatively safe to invite a LION into your network, there is no guarantee that you will not receive an IDK.
 That is why it is important to review every LION’s profile and contact details to confirm whether or not they really do welcome your invite or not.